DenisSilent/Eleanor/[CP] Eleanor/zzz_dummy files/NexusMods page/NexusMods page.md

 ...
 I'll be honest - this mod *might or might not* work with NPC mods you use.
 I expect many bugs with many NPCs; if you report them, I'll try my best to fix them.
 For festivals, I work by LemurKat's method "First in gets priority" which is described here: [https://lemurkat.wordpress.com/2021/11/13/help-theyre-overlapping-at-a-festival/](https://lemurkat.wordpress.com/2021/11/13/help-theyre-overlapping-at-a-festival/).
 And as my mod is pretty young, I expect A LOT of festival moves on my side.

 Other mods:
-There shouldn't be any technical incompactibility, but there might be some things that might bot be 100% "lore friendly", so compactible, but:
+There shouldn't be any technical incompatibility, but there might be some things that might not be 100% "lore friendly", so compatible, but:
 ...only time will tell...

 ### **Credits:**

-Basics (parts of content.json, manifest.json, now-quite-obstolete mod folder structure) were created with the help of *MissCoriel's NPC Creator*, which is not bad at all, but in my opinion, it is better to do it from some NPC mod you like (I used many NPC mods I play with; as SVE & RSV, but these great mods are so big that their code is not easy to follow at all (ES is in a quite good position,though), so I recommend smaller ones like Jorts and Jean (totally ideal, with combination with this link: [https://stardewmodding.wiki.gg/wiki/Tutorial:_Making_a_Custom_NPC](https://stardewmodding.wiki.gg/wiki/Tutorial:_Making_a_Custom_NPC)), MrGinger (due to his story it is not so easy to follow his code) or this one of course ☻).
+Basics (parts of content.json, manifest.json, now-quite-obsolete mod folder structure) were created with the help of *MissCoriel's NPC Creator*, which is not bad at all, but in my opinion, it is better to do it from some NPC mod you like (I used many NPC mods I play with; as SVE & RSV, but these great mods are so big that their code is not easy to follow at all (ES is in a quite good position, though), so I recommend smaller ones like Jorts and Jean (totally ideal, with combination with this link: [https://stardewmodding.wiki.gg/wiki/Tutorial:_Making_a_Custom_NPC](https://stardewmodding.wiki.gg/wiki/Tutorial:_Making_a_Custom_NPC)), MrGinger (due to his story it is not so easy to follow his code) or this one of course ☻).
 Anyways credits to those:

 **Eric Barone *"ConcernedApe"*** - extremely big THANK YOU for making & updating Stardew Valley (also a big THANK YOU to everyone who was or is working with him);